Gawler - North

 Gawler - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gawler - North, as recorded in the latest Census, 93.8% of dwellings were houses, with the remaining 6.2% comprising semi-detached homes, apartments, and other dwelling types.
-This compares to Adelaide metro's figures of 86.9% houses and 13.1% other dwellings.
-Home ownership in Gawler - North stood at 33.0%, with mortgaged dwellings making up 50.7% and rented properties accounting for 16.3%.
-The median monthly mortgage repayment in the area was $1,517, surpassing Adelaide metro's average of $1,500.
-Meanwhile, the median weekly rent in Gawler - North was $310, compared to Adelaide metro's figure of $290.
-Nationally, Gawler - North's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The latest Census found that 93.8% of dwellings in Gawler - North were houses, with the remaining 6.2% being semi-detached homes, apartments, and other types.
+In comparison, Adelaide metro had 86.9% houses and 13.1% other dwellings.
+Home ownership in Gawler - North stood at 33.0%, with mortgaged properties making up 50.7% and rented dwellings accounting for 16.3%.
+The median monthly mortgage repayment in the area was $1,517, higher than Adelaide metro's average of $1,500.
+The median weekly rent figure for Gawler - North was recorded at $310, compared to Adelaide metro's $290.
+Nationally, Gawler - North's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing